deepshah1065/CPE487/README.md

 ```

 ### `pong.vhd`
-The top level file of our project was based off of `pong.vhd` from Lab 6.
+The top-level file of our project was based on `pong.vhd` from Lab 6.
 We modified the original “batpos” from lab 6 to now be “ball_x_pos.”
 Instead of the bat moving, the ball can move from side to side.
 We also added a constraint where the player cannot move the ball passed x less than 20 and x greater than 780.
 We implemented “btnl-counter” and “btnr-counter” to slow down how fast the ball moves when a button is held.
 The clock runs fast, so if the ball moved every time the clock ticked, it would fly across the screen instantly.
 Instead, when the left or right button is held down, the counter starts counting clock cycles, and only when it reaches 1,000,000 does the ball move a little bit.
 After the ball moves, the counter resets and starts counting again.
 If the button is released, the counter resets right away.
 This makes the ball move smoothly and at a speed that can actually be controlled.
 ```vhdl

    COMPONENT bat_n_ball IS